MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-enrich-profile-succeeded.png "Enrich profiles succeeded")

-Use the **Enriched profiles** figure to assess your enrichment definitions and keywords, and to consider whether any of them should be reconfigured.
+Use the **Enriched profiles** result to assess your enrichment definitions and keywords, and to consider whether any of them should be reconfigured.

 If the enrichment process fails, you'll find the reason for that failure at top of the screen.